Easy dependency management for git with braid

 • all new mirrors are created squashed, which means that you’ll only get one commit when adding a mirror

-• if you already have braid mirrors you need to update to squashed format, please read the relevant section on the Usage and examples page
+• if you already have braid mirrors you need to update to squashed format.

 • braid now can be used by all developers on a project.
 There’s a guide for this on the wiki.